ICI3D/ICI3D.github.io/_includes/MedPH/assignments.md

 ### Major Assignments

-There will be two major assignments for this course, a short oral presentation (given during the MMED Clinic) and a final written project (due July 12).
+There will be two major assignments for this course, a short oral presentation and a final written project (due July 15).

 ### Academic Integrity and Plagiarism